ASCOMInitiative/alpyca/docs/source/alpaca.device.rst

 Device Superclass
 =================
 This contains methods and properties that are shared by all ASCOM/Alpaca classes.
-Note that the \:orphan\: tag above prevents warnings as this is not an any toctree.
-Its members appear within the classes for which this is a superclass.
+Its members appear within the ASCOM/Alpaca class documentation as well as here.

-The low-level HTTP I/O uses `HTTPX A next-generation *requests*-compatible HTTP client for Python <https://www.python-httpx.org/>`_ which supports async/await and optionally HTTP/2.0, both of which are included for future upgrades.
-If your app does HTTP requests, you can use the included *HTTPX* instead of the more common *requests*, and you already have support for async/await on the HTTP requests.
+In addition, this class contains the low-level HTTP I/O used to communicate within Alpaca devices.
+Rather than using the traditional Python *requests* library, Alpyca uses `HTTPX A next-generation *requests*-compatible HTTP client for Python <https://www.python-httpx.org/>`_ which supports async/await and optionally HTTP/2.0, both of which are included for future upgrades.
+If your app does HTTP requests itself, you can use the included *HTTPX* instead of the more common *requests*, and you already have support for async/await on the HTTP requests.

 .. module:: alpaca.device